Decripto-org/crypto-scam-blacklist/README.md

 Thanks to all contributors and users helping to maintain and improve this blocklist.

+## Special mentions

+We added the blacklist also from:
+- www.cryptolegal.uk

 ## Your site is on the list but is legit?

 If you find your site in the blacklist but is not a scam site, please let us know opening an issue!